Manual flash vs TTL flash

 TTL flash

-The second way to control flash exposure, is as an automatically controlled flash burst.
+The second way to control flash exposure, is as an automatically controlled burst of light.
 This flash output can either be controlled by the flashgun itself (usually called Auto mode), or by the camera in conjunction with the camera’s metering system (usually called TTL flash).
 When the flash is controlled by the camera, as then measured as the amount of light coming through the camera’s lens, it is called Through-The-Lens flash metering, (hence, TTL flash.)

 For most purposes in understanding the basics of flash exposure with D-SLRs, there is little difference between Auto flash and TTL flash.
 So, as mentioned earlier, for simplicity’s sake here, we could group Auto flash and TTL flash together.
 (There are differences with pre-digital cameras and older flashguns, in how Auto flashguns interface with the cameras, and then the explanation is slightly more complex.)